 Bonus points for someone who has been mentored in their past, because they’ll have a clearer understanding of the value of such a relationship.

-Not sure how to get started?
+Not sure how to start making the most of female mentorship opportunities?
 Try this approach:

 - How can a mentor help you?
 Identify specifically what you want to get out of a mentoring relationship.